Military ranks of Turkey: Uzman Jandarma

-In 1988 the 3466 Uzman Jandarma Kanununa (Law No. 3466 on Specialized Gendarmerie) was passed, which established the rank category of Uzman Jandarma.
+In 1988 the 3466 Uzman Jandarma Kanunu (Law No. 3466 on Specialized Gendarmerie) was passed, which established the rank category of Uzman Jandarma.
 Uzman Jandarma attend the Uzman Jandarma Okulu (Specialist Gendarmerie School) for 1 year of training, covering military and legal topics.
 Attendees are selected from those who have completed their 6-month conscription and who can pass a written entrance exam.
 Uzman Jandarma who complete training are then required to serve for 15 years.